 There Once Was Lace, Scranton, PA the lace factory was an important industry during coal times.
 Women worked in the lace factory and men in the mines.

 Feel the Crushing Steel inspired by Grace Jones

-Bill Ferris, Moscow, PA pizza guy with biggest coal collection in state
+Bill Ferris, Moscow, PA pizza guy with biggest coal collection in the state

 Pentagram Goddess, Moffat Coal